ccastromar/todo-app/README.md

 There are two main “routes”: /api/todo and /api/auth.

 ### The “todo” API has methods for:
--Get all todos
+- Get all todos
--Add a todo
+- Add a todo
--Get a todo by Id
+- Get a todo by Id
--Get a todo by Category
+- Get a todo by Category
--Update a todo (requires auth token)
+- Update a todo (requires auth token)
--Delete a todo (requires auth token)
+- Delete a todo (requires auth token)

 ### The "auth" API has a method for:
--Sign in a user
+- Sign in a user
--Register a user
+- Register a user

 I have implemented a JWT token strategy to secure the update and delete of "todos”.